LittleGreyCells/escheme-compiled/README.md

-SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _compiled_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, optimizing away the repeated interpreter analysis.
+SICP (Ch5) also describes an abstract machine and a compiler to transform scheme expressions into executable code. escheme _compiled_ also runs with that idea, creating its own abstract machine which closely parallels the interpreter core, but eliminating the interpreter's repeated analysis.

 (*) Structure and Interpretation of Computer Programs (aka SICP)
     by Harold Abelson and Gerald Sussman